tormol/tailmerge/README.md

 ## Limitations

+* DOESN"T WORK WITH MORE THAN TWO FILES!
 * Haven't been tested with files that aren't read in one go.
 * Haven't been tested with lines long enough to require growing the buffer.
 * Doesn't do locale-aware sorting.